Call Now : 24/7

 Negligence is the way we determine who is at fault and their degree of fault.
 Both a rider and motorists can be partially responsible and the biker can still recover money.
 Some of these accidents take place due the motorcycle operator passing a larger vehicle in the same travel lane, that may have obscured him from an oncoming vehicle that decides to turn left.
 The other motorist typically is not prepared for this type of maneuver and will not have enough reaction time to complete the left turn safely.
 This makes the car into a wall of steel that the rider crashes into, ejecting the rider from their bike.

 The blame for accidents of this nature is not the sole burden of vehicle owners, but also on reckless motorcycle riders.
 Starting a motorcycle lawsuit is not always the answer.
 A key factor to note is that most insurance companies do not want to pay money for compensation after a rider smack down.
 Their attorneys will do what they can to backup the despicable insurance company, to reduce the liability of their insured driver.
 This will mean that they can pay less to the innocent or injured victim.
 It becomes a windfall to the large corporation who treats the rider like a stooge.

 When a motorcycle and vehicle collide at a high rate of speed, the insurance company will try to place complete or at least partial fault on the motorcyclist.
-They will say it is really a matter of improving rider safety, by the cyclist being more attentive, etc. This is why the rider needs the experienced motorcycle accident lawyer to fight for their rights, to prove liability after a driver has caused a collision.
+They will say it is really a matter of improving rider safety, by the cyclist being more attentive, etc. This is why the rider needs the experienced motorcycle accident attorney to fight for their rights, to prove liability after a driver has caused a collision.